 Lesley University's Office of Human Resources offers a training and professional development funding for staff.
-Click on HR Professional Development Policy for more information.
+For more information contact hr@lesley.edu.
 The professional development application can be found on the HR Intranet site under HR Forms/Benefits forms or contact hr@lesley.edu.
-Human Resources also offers a series of trainings and workshops for employees including for new managers and supervisors each fall and spring click on the professional development calendar to see the current offerings.
+Human Resources also offers a series of trainings and workshops for employees including for new managers and supervisors each fall and spring contact hr@lesley.edu for the current offerings.